M-Muddasir/gh-pages-demo/README.md

 ## Deployed Site

-You can view the live site at: https://YOUR_GITHUB_USERNAME.github.io/gh-pages-demo/
+You can view the live site at: https://m-muddasir.github.io/gh-pages-demo/

-(Replace YOUR_GITHUB_USERNAME with your actual GitHub username after deployment)

 ## Local Development